DamoM73/turtle_vid_tute/lesson_3.md

 In creating our hexagon, how did we know that degrees needed to be 60?

-You may have worked it out in your head, or used a calculator.
-But both of these approaches are flawed.
+You may have worked it out in your head or used a calculator.
+There are flaws on both approaches.

 - head calculations can be incorrect
-- time is wasted in getting a calculator.
+- getting a calculator is a waste of time

-We can do the calculations directly in Python.
+We can use Python to do the calculations.

+> **Python calculations**
+>
+> Python has a wide range of arithmetic operations. to see them all, check out **[W3Schools's Python Arithmetic Operators page](https://www.w3schools.com/python/gloss_python_arithmetic_operators.asp)**

 The value assigned to `degrees` is `360` divided by the number assigned to `sides`.
 In code we would write that as `degrees = 360 / sides`